 These offenses affected all my relationships and how I saw myself for over 40 years until I found the transformational power of specific focused prayer outlined in this website.
-I was the perfect candidate for testing what worked and did not work for healing unresolved childhood issues permanently, and for restoring hope, love, joy, peace, patience, kindness, gentleness, trust, and self-control.
-I went to several psychologists and read many self-help books, which were good and helpful.
-But permanent healing came when I prayed specific prayers to eliminate offenses, unhealthy beliefs, and the associated bad memories that created the many wounds in my heart, for which I was mostly unaware of.
+I was the perfect candidate for testing what worked and did not work for healing unresolved childhood issues permanently.
+Specific focused prayer restore hope, love, joy, peace, patience, kindness, gentleness, trust, and self-control.
+I went to several psychologists and read many self-help books, which only revealed the degree of my dysfunction.
 Even though I went to church and had faith in God, I could not relate to people in a loving way.
 I kept reacting out of my wounded heart from offenses, unhealthy beliefs, and painful memories from my past.
 This is also true for all of us, including our parents, and it is why Christians appear hypocritical.

 I have learned that our unconscious mind can be focused on destructive images that are stored in our memories without our ever knowing it.
 Therefore, unconscious painful memories have the same damaging effect to our physical bodies as conscious negative thoughts and images.
 As a result, the source of our problems is unconscious at least 90% of the time, making it impossible to consciously address the cause of our physical, emotional, and spiritual issues, which is why permanent healing happens through prayer and asking God to reveal and heal these unconscious destructive images.